Have Questions?

 507-334-6413

-Like other drug and alcohol rehab centers, Fountain Centers is committed to ongoing recovery for drug and alcohol abusers living in Faribault and its surrounding areas.
+Like other drug and alcohol rehab centers, Fountain Centers is committed to ongoing recovery for drug and alcohol abusers living in Faribault, Minnesota and its surrounding areas.
 As such, this addiction treatment facility has been providing services like behavior modification, trauma-related counseling, relapse prevention, anger management, trauma therapy, substance abuse counseling approach and more.

 Further, Fountain Centers knows that it is important that its clients receive individual focus and services to make sure that they get effective results.
 They specialize in several programs such as legal advocacy, co-occurring mental and substance abuse disorders, residential beds for client's children, social skills development, child care for clients children, programs for the hearing impaired and others that you can find listed in the following section.
 These services that Fountain Centers provides are also available in different settings - short term drug rehab programs, outpatient hospital programs, detox centers, long term drug and alcohol rehabs, inpatient drug rehab facilities and more.